timescale/pgai/docs/vectorizer-api-reference.md

   ```

 - Cleanup: when a table or feature is no longer needed, you can remove its associated vectorizer.

-- Troubleshooting: if you're experiencing issues with a vectorizer, sometimes it's helpful to drop
-  it and recreate it.

 - Resource management: if you need to free up resources such as scheduled job slots, you might drop vectorizers that are no longer actively used.